 One of the most interesting times in the world of South African politics is during election season.
 Not only is it a time to celebrate South Africa’s democracy and reflect on all aspects of the South African government, but it’s also a time when political parties are emerging and coming together to campaign their policies and prospects for a better country.

-A key to understanding South African politics is understanding how and when political parties are elected into government.
-Let’s check out how South African elections work and look forward to the upcoming 2024 General Elections.
+To understand South African politics, it's important to look at how and when political parties are elected into government.
+Let’s check out how South African elections work and look back at the 2024 General Elections.

-South Africa’s elections are run by the Independent Electoral Commission (IEC).
-The elections run on a 5-year cycle but are separated into the General Elections (which include the National and Provincial Elections) and the Municipal Elections.
+The Independent Electoral Commission (IEC) run South Africa's elections.
+The elections run on a 5-year cycle, but are separated into the General Elections (which include the National and Provincial Elections) and the Municipal Elections.

 The General Election uses a proportional representation (PR) voting system to allow both big and small parties to be represented.